If I don’t have work study in my financial aid package, can I still work?

-It depends.
-Holding two work study positions is allowed if the student is splitting the 10 hours between two departments, or picking up extra hours because he/she has fallen behind in earnings toward the financial aid package award.
-Otherwise typically students are allowed to work only one 10 hour per week job but occasionally students who are working a 10 hour per week work study job are also requested to work one of the specialty payroll jobs mentioned earlier.
-If it is approved, the student is allowed to work both jobs but can only work up to 5 hours at the second approved position if working the full 10 hours with the work study job.
-Only on rare occasions through an appeal process is a student allowed to hold two 10 hour per week positions that are considered work study only jobs.
+Holding two student employment positions is allowed if the student is splitting the 10 hours between two departments, or picking up extra hours because he/she has fallen behind in earnings toward the financial aid package award.
+Occasionally students who are working a 10 hour per week job under the Student Employment Program are also requested to work in one of the specialty payroll positions mentioned earlier.
+If it is approved, the student is allowed to work both positions but is limited to a total of 15 hours per week.

 How much will I get paid?

 Illinois Wesleyan University pays the Illinois minimum wage rate which is currently $8.25 per hour.

 Students receive payment once per month during the school year and bi-weekly in the summer.
 The pay date for the school year is currently on the tenth of each month or the Friday before if the tenth falls on a weekend.

 If students do not opt to have their checks directly deposited to their bank accounts, paychecks are available in the Business Office, located at 109 Holmes Hall.
 Please be prepared to present a picture ID for verification before the check will be released.